 Order and cohesion are much easier to live with than “artistic” chaos or carelessness.

 “Never mix prints in the same room.”

 Never say never.
-Analogous to this misguided notion is that bright colors and bold patterns only work in large rooms.
+Analogous to this misguided design rule is that bright colors and bold patterns only work in large rooms.
 Not necessarily true, but handle with care or you might create a confused looking mess unless you have clue and a plan.